 Labor is a marathon.
 Sometimes one that marathon, we can hit a mental block from things like exhaustion from working through a long active labor or transition stage.
 When I notice one of my doula clients is beginning to enter a mental spiral, we utilize the shower with eucalyptus essential oil.
 Something about a hot shower acts like a human reset button and helps people reset their mindset!
 Having that invigorating and refreshing smell of eucalyptus can help clear the mind and get it back on track to finish the marathon of labor and birth.

 I hope this blog gave you more insight into how birth workers like doulas use essential oils for labor and delivery!
 You can read about my favorite essential oils to use a birth by clicking here.
 Remember to use consent and caution when using oils.
 Just because they are ‘natural’ does not mean that they are not incredibly powerful.
+If you want to learn more about natural tools you can use to improve your pregnancy, birth, and postpartum experience, read my blog about the power of Pregnancy Tea by clicking here.

 Jenni Jenkins – Sekine is an Oklahoma Bereavement, Birth, & Postpartum Doula and Child Birth Educator who serves her Central Oklahoma community.
 She is also a midwifery assistant with Holistic Birthing Services and began her journey as a student midwife with the Midwives College of Utah in 2022.